MozillaReality/unity-webxr-export/docs/build.md

 # Building the Unity Package

-If you are contributing to the Assets, you can build and export a new version of the [`WebXR-Assets.unitypackage` file](../WebXR-Assets.unitypackage).
+If you are contributing to the Assets, you can build and export a new version of the [`WebXR-Exporter.unitypackage` file](../WebXR-Exporter.unitypackage).

 Notice that the package does not include all the assets in the repository but **only those under `WebXR`, and `WebGLTemplates/WebXR`**: